dineshkumar2029/Multiclass-Fish-Classification/README.md

 This project focuses on classifying fish images into multiple categories using Deep Learning and Transfer Learning techniques.
 A custom CNN model and multiple pretrained models were trained and compared to identify the best-performing architecture.

-The final model was deployed using Streamlit for real-time fish image prediction.

 ---

 # 🚀 Features